 Civic and Community Engagement

-Extend your education beyond the classroom through engagement in socially meaningful public scholarship in community projects.
+Expand your education beyond the classroom through engagement in socially meaningful public scholarship projects within your community.

 Environmental Studies